Women in the Spanish Civil War: Women in combat and on the front

+Nationalist women behind Republican lines

+Many Nationalist sympathizing women were killed behind Republican lines.
+Around 8,000 priests and nuns were tortured or murdered behind Republican lines.
+These deaths were part of the over 89,000 executions historians believed were conducted by Republican forces in the lead up to and during the Spanish Civil War.

 Death sentences and life in prison

 Republican women in prisons often faced situations their male counterparts did not have to deal with.
 Unlike their male counterparts, many women given death sentences for military rebellion were given the status of common criminals.
 Some women in Nationalist zones found their husbands arrested and executed because a Nationalist soldier coveted her.
 Children were removed from their mothers, left in the care of family or to live on the streets.
 Some women with sons who fought for the Republic were forced to watch them be tortured or executed.
-Prior to going to prison, some women found themselves raped by male police officers.
+Prior to going to prison, some women were raped by male police officers.
 Some women were removed from prison at night by Falangists who would then rape them.
 During these nights away from prison by Falangist forces, some women were also branded with a yoke and arrows.
 Borrowing from a practice being used by Mussolini's forces in Italy, women in prison were often forced to drink castor oil with the intention of giving them diarrhea.
 The purpose was to humiliate these women when they soiled themselves.
 Women in prison often had a toilet ratio of one toilet for every 200 women.
 By the end of the Civil War, the Las Ventas Model Prison had swelled from 500 female prisoners to over 11,000.